 - Set up an anti-impaired driving exhibit at the courthouse

-- Ask your city council to issue a local proclamation (see sample from Lake Dallas above)
+- Ask your city council to issue a local proclamation (click here for a sample)

 - Ask your city council to pass a local resolution (see TMCEC model resolution above)